codemismatch/rubylearning/content/pages/tutorials/ruby-access-control.md

     url: /tutorials/ruby-open-classes/
 ---

-> Adapted from Satish Talim’s “Access Control” lesson.
+> Adapted from Satish Talim's "Access Control" lesson.

 Ruby offers three visibility levels for instance methods:

-- `public` – callable from anywhere (default).
+- `public` - callable from anywhere (default).
-- `protected` – callable by any instance of the same class/module (commonly used for comparisons).
+- `protected` - callable by any instance of the same class/module (commonly used for comparisons).
-- `private` – callable only without an explicit receiver (implicit `self`).
+- `private` - callable only without an explicit receiver (implicit `self`).

 ### Basic example